schmurfy/drone/README.md

 to virtually any monitoring tool.
 Its core is heavily based on the impressive works of Coda Hale on the metrics java library.

+A fully working example is included in examples/simple, to run it (I suppose you already cloned the repository and have a prompt at the root of it):

+    gem install bundler
+    bundle
+    ruby examples/simple.rb

+The example will output the collected statistics directly on the console every second.

 # How is it done